cfosseprez/graphizy/paper/paper.md

 # Research Applications

 The package provides detailed documentation for characterizing topological interactions within Paramecium populations in real-time, showcasing how the temporal memory system can track collective behavior patterns and spatial organization in microbial communities.
-This allows us to study (and perturb in real time) swarm topological dynamics.
+This allows us to study (and perturb in real time at 20 FPS) swarms topological dynamics.

 Graphizy includes comprehensive tutorials and examples demonstrating its application to real biological systems.
 These tutorials demonstrate the package's capability to handle high-frequency spatial data and extract meaningful interaction patterns from complex biological systems.